sleepingforest100/NodeJS-email-sender/README.md

 # Email Sender Application

-This is a simple email sender application built with Node.js and Nodemailer.
+This is an email sender application built with Node.js and Nodemailer.
 It allows you to send emails using Gmail's SMTP server.

 ## Prerequisites